Khlong Chong Nonsi

-Khlong Chong Nonsi and its public park in 2021.
+Khlong Chong Nonsi and the (replica) windmill, a symbol of Silom road, at the Bang Rak–Naradhiwas intersection.

 Khlong Chong Nonsi (คลองช่องนนทรี, /th/) is a khlong (canal) in one of the busiest and the most crowded business districts of Bangkok, as well as the nearby Khlong Sathon.

-Khlong Chong Nonsi runs from Surawong road all the way down to the Chao Phraya river.
-It covers a distance of 4.5 km through districts of Bang Rak, Sathon and Yan Nawa.
-It is also the origin of the name Chong Nonsi.
-One of the two khwaengs (sub-district) in Yan Nawa district, where it empties into the Chao Phraya river.
-Currently, it runs parallel to the entire length of Narathiwat Ratchanakarin road.
-Somephases it crosses with other roads such as Chan, Rama III.
-The BTS SkyTrain Silom Line is at the northern end and the BRT bus runs up and down most of the canal.
-The width of the mouth of the canal is about 20 m, and the phase runs along Narathiwat Ratchanakarin road is about 6 m–8 m wide.
+Khlong Chong Nonsi runs from Surawong road all the way to the Chao Phraya river, covering a distance of approximately 4.5 km through the districts of Bang Rak, Sathon, and Yan Nawa.
+The canal also gives its name to Chong Nonsi, one of the two subdistricts (khwaengs) in Yan Nawa district, where it empties into the Chao Phraya river.
+At present, the canal runs parallel to the entire length of Naradhiwas Rajanagarindra road.
+Along its course, it intersects with several roads, including Chan road and Rama III road.
+The BTS Skytrain Silom Line is located at its northern end, while the BRT bus system operates along much of the canal.
+The width of the canal at its mouth is about 20 m, while the section running along Naradhiwas Rajanagarindra road is approximately 6–8 m (19.7–26.2 ft) wide.
+6 m–8 m wide.

 Its name "Chong Nonsi" is believed to be distorted from the word "Chong Nang Ni" (ช่องนางหนี) which means "a channel that lady escaped".
-It comes from a folklore titled "Legend of Lord U Thong", the story about an Ayutthaya mythical king named U Thong, (Note: Not U Thong or Ramathibodi I, the founder of Ayutthaya kingdom.) who escaped cholera to various places and gave rise to the names of different places later on.
+It comes from a folklore "Legend of Lord U Thong", the story about an Ayutthaya mythical king named U Thong, (Note: Not U Thong or Ramathibodi I, the founder of Ayutthaya kingdom.) who escaped cholera to various places and gave rise to the names of different places later on.

 A 2018 survey found that Khlong Chong Nonsi, especially the intersection of Silom and Surawong roads, was the dirtiest in Bangkok.